 ROCKING 711 RANCH – A 3,000 ACRE COASTAL TEXAS WAGYU CATTLE RANCH

 Rocking 711 Ranch breeds and raises Wagyu cattle, utilizing top Wagyu genetics, artificial insemination and embryo transfer to perform continuous herd improvement.
-The current herd consists of approximately 800 head including fullblood Wagyu cattle, Wagyu/Angus cross cattle as well as “recipient cows” utilized for embryo transfer to produce fullblood Wagyu calves from embryos.
+The current herd consists of approximately 1,000 head including fullblood Wagyu cattle, high percentage Wagyu cattle, Wagyu/Angus “F1” cross cattle as well as “recipient cows” utilized for embryo transfer to produce fullblood Wagyu calves from embryos.

-We market fullblood Wagyu genetics to Wagyu breeders as seedstock in the form of seedstock animals, embryos and bull semen.
-We also market Wagyu and Wagyu/Angus-cross steers as well as fullblood Wagyu steers, both as feeder calves as well as fattened cattle ready for harvest.
+We market fullblood Wagyu genetics to Wagyu breeders as seedstock in the form of breeding stock animals, embryos and bull semen.
+We also market Wagyu and Wagyu/Angus-cross steers as well as fullblood Wagyu steers, both as feeder calves and as fattened cattle ready for harvest.

-We raise our Wagyu cattle in a healthy, humane and sustainable manner.
+We raise our Wagyu cattle on pasture in a healthy, humane and sustainable manner.
 The ranch is home to abundant native Texas wildlife in addition to our cattle.

 The main ranch encompasses over 3,000 acres of prime coastal Texas farmland in northwest Jackson County, Texas, approximately 15 miles north of Edna, Texas, a 90 minute drive from southwest Houston, Texas.